 (email at firstname.lastname@example.org)

 Iain Edgar's research has focussed mostly on the anthropology of the imagination and particularly on culture and dreaming.
 His most recent study has been on the true dream tradition in Islam, and elsewhere.
-Recently he has completed a study, part funded by the Brisitish Academy small research grants scheme, of the inspirational role of true dreams, al-ruya, in the motivation of militant jihad by Al-Qaeda and Taliban leaders and followers.
-He has published a book, 'The Dream in Islam: from Qur'anic tradition to Jihadist Inspiration', in 2011 (paperback edition 2016 with a new chapter on Islamic State dreaming) with Berghahn Books, Oxford, UK.
+He has completed a study, part funded by the British Academy small research grants scheme, of the inspirational role of true dreams, al-ruya, in the motivation of militant jihad by Al-Qaeda and Taliban leaders and followers.
+He published a book, 'The Dream in Islam: from Qur'anic tradition to Jihadist Inspiration', in 2011 (paperback edition 2016 with a new chapter on Islamic State dreaming) with Berghahn Books, Oxford, UK.
 Iain has continued his study of Jihad and dreams with a new focus on Islamic State (IS) in the following articles, 'The Dreams of Islamic State', in the journal, Perspectives on Terrorism, 2015 vol.9, issue 4; another article, ‘Islamic State and Dream Warfare’ in Sustainable Security 2016, and a short piece in CREST 4 p.23 (see below) in 2017.

 Media and Public Impact CV